Top 7 Types of Investment Strategies: Finding Your Path To Financial Success

 7. Contrarian Investing

 In summary, each investment strategy has its unique characteristics and appeals to different types of investors.
 Consider your financial goals, risk tolerance, and investment horizon when choosing a strategy or combining elements of several strategies to create a personalised approach that aligns with your objectives.
-Keep in mind that diversification across strategies can help spread risk and optimise your investment portfolio's potential for success.
+Remember that diversification across strategies can help spread risk and optimise your investment portfolio's potential for success.

 Which Strategy Is the Best One for Me?